Temporarily closed due to social

 50 & COUNTING – SOME THINGS ARE WORTH PRESERVING

-For 50 years, the 383 picturesque acres of For-Mar Nature Preserve & Arboretum have been wowing visitors, protecting wildlife and nurturing the environment.
+For 51 years, the 383 picturesque acres of For-Mar Nature Preserve & Arboretum have been wowing visitors, protecting wildlife and nurturing the environment.
 This former dairy farm was donated by Forbes and Martha Merkley to create For-Mar, which opened in 1970.
 Scattered throughout the grounds are meadows, ponds and plenty of trees.
 Hikers enjoy numerous miles of trails and our collection of gardens.
-Join us in 2020 while we celebrate 50 years of nature at it’s best!

 and contains over 1800 woody specimens representing 157 species (as of 2015).
 Many, but not all are labeled.